paulstansifer/unseemly/README.md

  necessary to bootstrap the implementation of practical languages.

-Unseemly is still pretty early-stage, so, while all of the features below exist, there are still a number of things that are janky or incomplete still.
+Unseemly is still pretty early-stage, so, while all of the features below exist, there are still a number of things that are janky or incomplete.

 ## Features